 Probiotics are live cultures or ‘friendly bacteria’, naturally found in many foods or available as a supplement.

 They may have health benefits for children, helping to maintain a healthy digestive system and the right balance of bacteria.
-They could also help conditions such as Irritable Bowel Syndrome (IBS), constipation, colic, diarrhoea and tummy pain.

 Why do we need them?